 Tobias Egner, Ph.D.

-Associate Professor, Department of Psychology & Neuroscience
+Professor, Department of Psychology & Neuroscience

 Director of Graduate Studies, Center for Cognitive Neuroscience

 Tobias received a B.Sc. in Psychology from Goldsmiths College, University of London, and then went on to earn his Ph.D. in Cognitive Neuroscience at Imperial College London, University of London.
 After that, he undertook postdoctoral research at the Functional MRI Research Center at Columbia University in New York City before working as a Research Assistant Professor in the Cognitive Neurology & Alzheimer's Disease center at Northwestern University in Chicago.
 In summer 2009, he joined the Department of Psychology & Neuroscience and the Center for Cognitive Neuroscience at Duke University.

 Nick Brosowsky, Ph.D.